 Spoon 3 tbsp of the lemon curd into a disposable piping bag or a small food bag.
 Spread the rest of the lemon curd over the base of the tart, then spoon over the sponge mixture and spread evenly.
 Bake for 35-40 mins until golden and firm.
 Cool completely in the tin.

 Sift the icing sugar into a bowl and stir in enough of the lemon juice to get a smooth, thick but still runny icing.
 Spread all over the top of the tart and wiggle the tin to help it smooth.
 Snip off the tip of the bag of reserved lemon curd.
 Pipe lines horizontally across the length of the tin, then use the end of a cocktail stick or skewer to drag lines down the length of the tin to ‘feather’ the lemon curd into the icing.
-Will keep well for up to 5 days in the tin covered with cling film, or sliced in an airtight container.
+Will keep well for up to five days covered in the tin, or sliced in an airtight container.